Everest Base Camp Trek 2025

 Day 14 – It’s time to drop back down the trail and an early start will allow us to get to the iconic village of Dingboche.
 It’s an amazing village with the highest farming in the region and sublime views across to Island Peak and Lhotse.

-Day 15 – A pleasant day of trekking will get us down to the village of Pangboche.
+Day 15 – A pleasant short day of trekking will get us down to the village of Pangboche.
 We explore the delightful ‘Upper Pangboche’ before descending in to the main village.
 This is our final night in a teahouse where we will stay with my long time friend Sheeta Phutti.
 (Alternatively this is the departure date from KTM for those on a 2 week schedule)

 Day 16 – It’s time to be collected by helicopter and flown to Kathmandu.
 Once back in to the hustle and bustle of the city we can freshen up before enjoying a celebratory lunch.
 Then it’s souvenir hunting time before beers and steak.